GC-public-projects/AuthuiFirestoreDemo/README.md

 - citiesAndIdWithListener : same behavior than citiesWithListener but it is a  List\<Pair\<City, String\>\>.
 We need an Id linked to each city in order to be able to target and delete the cities in the "CityListItemDeletable" composable.

-- MyColumn : By creating a composable and passing all the states vars/consts by dependency injection we ensure the compasable are stateless and only CitiesScreen is statefull.
+- MyColumn : By creating a composable and passing all the states vars/consts by dependency injection we ensure the compasable are stateless and only CitiesScreen is stateful.
 A better approach would have been to keep the column in the CitiesScreen and each time a composable needs a state as param, create a custom version of it in order to make it stateless.
 But that makes the code bigger and less understandable.

 CityListItem(city: City) : the composable is a customized card that order and display a city. it is used in the Lazycolums that handle the cities lists.